Adding an overlay can make your Twitch broadcast more interesting and capture your audience’s attention better. But how do you make one?

 Choose PNG from the list and name your overlay how you like.
 If you want to be able to make changes later, you’ll need to save another copy as a PSD file.

-Now that you’re a pro at Twitch overlays, you can learn how to make your own Twitch emotes here!About Cara Koch
+Now you just learned how to make your own Twitch overlay in Photoshop here!About Cara Koch